 Note: For individuals who are part of a broader organization that uses Google Cloud this likely means your email will not be eligible for the $300 credits.

 Three steps to get $300 GCP credits to use in Terra

 The first step is to set up a Google Cloud Billing account using your Terra user ID in the GCP console.
 Note that you will need to give some additional information to Google, as well as verify your Cloud Billing account with a credit card or bank account.
 Google will notify you before your credits expire and will not charge your credit card without your direct permission.

 1.1.
 Go to the GCP console at https://console.cloud.google.com/ (make sure to sign in with your Terra user ID!).
 If you haven't already set up a Google Cloud Billing account, you'll be greeted with an invitation to activate your free trial in the banner at the top of the page:

 1.2.
 Click the activate button and follow the instructions to sign up for a Cloud Billing account and get your credits.
 Note that you'll need to verify you're a person with a one-time verification sent to a cell phone, and give a credit card, PayPal account or bank account to verify your identity and reduce fraud.

 Don't worry!
 You won't be billed until you explicitly turn on automatic billing!

 1.3.
 You can verify the Google Cloud Billing account in the Billing page.
 You should see My Billing Account in the top left.
 That's your new Google Cloud Billing account!

-Your free credits are in a free-credits Google project, which you can see in the My Projects tab:
+Google will create a Google project, My First Project, funded by your free credits, which you can see in the My Projects tab.

 Step 2.
 Link Terra to your Cloud Billing account on GCP console